-As much as people want to take a vacation and businesses provide time off as part of their benefits package, in the U.S., many never make it out of the office.
-Statistics from Project Time Off indicate that more than half of American employees had remaining vacation days at the end of 2017.
+As much as people want to take a vacation and businesses provide time off as part of their benefits package, in the U.S., many never actually make the move to take one.
+Statistics from Project Time Off indicate that more than half of American employees had remaining vacation days at the end of the year.
 What can you do before and after a vacation to ease the stress and enjoy a few days of relaxation?

 The most efficient approach is to break your vacation planning into three distinct sections:

 Focus pre-vacation planning on the things you do to get ready mentally and at work to prepare for the time off.

 You work eight hours or more, either at the office or from home, then transition into family mode and maybe have an hour to sit and breathe at the end of the day.
 You’ll need to find ways to institute more relaxation time into that busy day before leaving for a trip, so your attempt to destress on vacation doesn’t shock your system.

 Begin in the morning.
 You might get up a little earlier and spend 10 minutes meditating, doing breathing exercises, or stretching your muscles.
 Really think about what it will feel like to be free from work.
 The relaxation prep will energize you at work as you prepare to take the time off.